mohan2004kumar/BOTS-V2-Playbooks/Day-2/Day2_Reoprt.md

 Be prepared to explain:
 - How you used SPL to isolate suspicious email behavior
 - What fields in `stream:smtp` were most useful (`sender`, `recipient`, `attachment_filename`)
+- How MITRE mapping strengthens your detection and response strategy
 - How you would escalate this case in a real SOC (e.g., alerting, IR playbook)

 ---